Best Bike Lock of 2026: Strong and Practical

 When locked, it has slightly less internal space than a standard u-lock.
 But because it's flexible, it provides you with loads more places you can lock your bike.

-Like all chains, it's much heavier than u-locks that provide a similar level of security (it weighs about the same as 4.5 cans of Coke).
+Like all chains, it's much heavier than u-locks which provide a similar level of security (it weighs about the same as 4.5 cans of Coke).
 But it's still light and short enough to carry wrapped around your seat post or thrown in a bag.

 And when it comes to actually locking your bike up, the integrated locking mechanism makes the whole process much smoother than using the separate padlock you get with most other chains.